Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 Given the found $\eta_0$, the number of arsenic nuclei on each electroplated arsenic target of interest was very simply calculated using each target's measured EoB activity by

 The desired areal density quantity per electroplated target was finally directly calculated as

 Note that an iterative procedure could have been applied to calculate individual $\eta$ values specific to each electroplated target.
 However, the fits do not have relevant precision at such small thickness values and the $\eta_0$ uncertainties instead contain any error from using the zero-thickness application to all targets equivalently.
+This choice to ubiquitously apply $\eta_0$ is further justified since the difference of $\eta$ versus $\eta_0$ for target thicknesses $<5$\,\si\um\ (see Table \ref{AsDensitiesTable}) is minimal regardless.

 A variation of this effective corrective factor approach was performed by \citet{Chilian2008} for a larger variety of target nuclei.
 Their calculations still utilized measured condition-specific reactor parameters but it is clear that this overall methodology has established roots in literature and is viable.
 Origins for this technique in nuclear data experiments even reach farther back to \citet{Alfassi1982}, who performed thin foil mass measurements through neutron activation, though calculation details are not provided.